-2. Parallelism: Phrases that play analogous roles should have similar grammatical construction.
+- 2. Parallelism: Phrases that play analogous roles should have similar grammatical construction.
 A very easy example of this is one I did wrong on the assignment sheet.
 'The first block is $1 \times 1 \times 1$; the second has edge length 1/2.'
-Either edge-length should be use both time times or listing the dimensions should be used both times.

-3. Remember: infinitely many; infinite number.
+Either edge-length should be use both time times or listing the dimensions should be used both times. - 3.
+Remember: infinitely many; infinite number.
 Similarly: finitely many; finite number.

-4: person: The essays should be mostly written in 3rd person or 1st person (plural - the editorial we).
+Distinguish between a number and an amount.
+Write: 'the harmonic' and 'a geometric'. - 4: person: The essays should be mostly written in 3rd person or 1st person (plural the editorial we).
 The 2nd person (you) is inappropriate in formal writing.
 I use it sometimes on this page because I am writing for a specific group of people and I have given you specific assignments.

-5. Make the verbs that drive the sentence the main verbs.
+Similarly 'one can do so and so' is less direct than 'do so and so'. - 5.
+Make the verbs that drive the sentence the main verbs.
 Don't write.
 'It is interesting that the lion gobbled up the mouse.'
-Write instead: 'The lion gobbled up the mouse.'

-6. Never use 3 words when 1 will do.
+Write instead: 'The lion gobbled up the mouse.' - 6.
+Never use 3 words when 1 will do.